 Light is a known carrier of subtle energy.
+So, what is light energy?
 Particularly sunlight and moonlight, as observed in the experiments of Karl von Reichenbach.
-To see if this applied to electrical light as well, subtle energy researcher, Dr. William Tiller designed an experiment to see if energy could be visibly detected surrounding electron emissions.
+To see if the relationship between light and energy applied to electrical light as well, subtle energy researcher, Dr. William Tiller, designed an experiment to see if energy could be visibly detected surrounding electron emissions.
 He created a box that gave off a low-level electron discharge using a DC voltage running across two metal plates.

 The energy produced was not visible in photographs, but had a subjective appearance when witnessed by energy sensitive individuals.
 Tiller invited children (who tend to have greater energy sensitivity than adults) to observe the device.
 They were given at least a half hour in a dark room to allow their eyes to “dark adapt”.